smallbasic/smallbasic.github.io/_build/pages/trycatch.markdown

-**Summary**
+# Try/Catch

-TRY/CATCH is used to trap errors allowing a program to recover without having to be restarted.
+> TRY/CATCH is used to trap errors allowing a program to recover without having to be restarted.

 **TRY**

-The TRY statement introduces a TRY/CATCH __BLOCK.__
+The TRY statement introduces a TRY/CATCH block.

 **CATCH [var | expr]**